taw10/crystfel/doc/man/crystfel_geometry.5.md

     group_all = abc,def

-This defines a group called *all** which contains both of the groups created above.
+This defines a group called **all** which contains both of the groups created above.

 The highest-level group should always be called **all**.

-The group definitions must come **after** the panel definitions.
-A good way to go is to put all the group definitions at the very end of the geometry file.
+All members of a group need to be defined before defining the group.
+This means that the group definitions must come **after** the panel definitions, and the groups should be defined from the bottom to top level of the hierarchy - the **all** group coming last.

 If you do not define any groups, CrystFEL will automatically create the **all** group for you, containing all panels in a flat hierarchy.
 This allows basic